Table of Contents

 Are concerts presented according to a specific schedule?

 The webcast begins on the day and at the time indicated on the concert page.
-While concerts are indeed broadcast beginning at a specific time, they nevertheless remain available to view for a maximum period of 7 days from the time they are placed online.
+While concerts are indeed broadcast beginning at a specific time, they nevertheless remain available to view for a maximum period of 14 days from the time they are placed online (With the exception of the concerts Halloween with the OSM and The OSM Celebrates the Holidays with Vivaldi and Handel, under the direction of Bernard Labadie).
 You may therefore enjoy the flexibility of viewing concerts at your convenience!

 3.2 – TICKETS AND PACKAGE RATES